 Ability to Benefit (ATB), allows GED® seeking students who are enrolled in an approved career pathway program, to receive Federal Title IV financial aid (Pell Grant, Direct Loans, & Campus-Based Funds).
 To be eligible, students must meet the following requirements.

-Note: Students must meet the required score in all above mentioned areas of the Accuplacer in one (1) sitting to be eligible for ATB.
-Students are allowed one (1) retest within a three (3) month period from initial test.
+NOTE: Students must meet the required score in all above mentioned areas of the Accuplacer in one (1) sitting to be eligible for ATB.
+Students are allowed one (1) retest within a three (3) month period from the initial test.
 Students must wait two (2) weeks before attempting a retest.

 Southeastern Technical College has designated the following two (2) programs to be eligible career pathways for ATB:

 - Electrical Construction Technology

 Students can only use their federal Title IV financial aid funds for courses that are part of their designated program of study.
 No federal Title IV financial aid funds may be used for payment of any GED® coursework.

 ATB students are enrolled as provisionally admitted students until they pass their GED® exam, then become a “regular” admit student.